jnylam/jnylam.github.io/_courses/149-f16/homework01.md

 cat forktest.out
 ```

 __Question 2.__ What was the output of the file?
 Which line was run by which PID?
-If the output is different from the one given for `p1.c` in [Chapter 5](http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-api.pdf), can you explaining what is happening?
+With the help of the discussion on `p1.c` in [Chapter 5](http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-api.pdf), and even if your output is different, give an explanation of what happened which produced each line of the output.

 ## Part 3: processes on Linux